parasol-aser/D4/README.md

 For each benchmark, we will evaluate the performance of D4-1 and then D4-48.

 ### D4 Docker Image
-We provide a docker image that running D4 on a local machine with a user-defined number of threads.
+We provide a docker image running D4 on a local machine with a user-defined number of threads.
 To download the image, please run
 ````docker pull aprildocker/d4_ubuntu_java8````
 in your terminal.
 If you see an error: ````Please login prior to pull: Login with your Docker ID to push and pull images from Docker Hub.````, please goto [https://hub.docker.com/](https://hub.docker.com/) to register an account and login.